 YJ: What were your favorite films in 2015?

 LM: My favorite film of 2015 was probably The Lobster by Yorgos Lanthimos.
-I like his work a lot, and he managed to make the transition to English language films with famous actors without selling out or scaling down his vision.
+I like his work a lot, and he managed to transition to English language films with famous actors without selling out or scaling down his vision.

 YJ: What are your favorite zines?